Genital itching after sex occurs due to several potential causes that may or may not need medical treatment.

 In addition to genital itching, symptoms include a green or gray vaginal discharge, an unpleasant fish-like odor, as well as vulvar redness & swelling, a burning sensation while urinating, and pain during sex.

-To treat BV, it is always best to see a doctor and finish a course of prescribed antibiotics to clear the infection.
+To treat BV, it is always best to see a doctor and finish a course of antibiotics to clear the infection.
 To avoid recurring infections, which are frequent for many women with BV, female health experts recommend completing a course of Boric Acid Suppositories.

 As a natural remedy used for centuries by the ancient Greeks, Boric Acid is well-known for its antiseptic and antimicrobial properties.
 Recent studies have also shown that a daily probiotic improves female health as well as gut health.